 BPUR’s legislative sponsor in Morocco Touriya Lahrech said; “the conference will be a major step to set clear international standards to protect human rights from all forms of extremism”.
 She added that the support of many prominent religious leaders shows that the proposed treaty is the best way to protect the sanctity of all religions and ensure more transparency for politics”.

-According to Salah Eloudie, BPUR’s representative in Morocco; “the initiative represents an opportunity for Morocco to lead the world towards building global consensus on banning the use of religions in violating human rights”.
+According to Salah Eloudie, BPUR’s representative in Morocco; “the initiative represents an opportunity for Morocco to lead the world towards building global consensus on banning the abuse of religions in violating human rights”.

 BPUR believes that the proposed treaty would make a big difference to the lives of millions and serve all international humanitarian objectives by eliminating the root causes of many intractable conflicts and a long list of abuses of human rights.
 It would subsequently enhance stability and open the doors for sustainable development.